HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

 # HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy and HPE 3PAR StoreServ Storage

+Prior to using the instructions in this README.md file it is recommended that you read and understand the deployment guide found in the root of this folder.
+Instructions found in the deployment guide will take precedence over instructions in README.md files.

 This guide is accompanied by a Reference Configuration.
 The Reference Configuration highlights business value and provides a bill of material for the tested configuration.
 It can be download from https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056102enw.

 ________________________________________